MuhiaKevin/Flappy-Bird-Js/README.md

 # TODO

-- [ ] Make it playable on mobile devices
 - [ ] Add collision Detection
 - [ ] Add scoring system
 - [ ] Randomize the pipe position each time